Social isolation: Contributing factors

 Social isolation can begin early in life.
 During this time of development, a person may become more preoccupied with feelings and thoughts of their individuality that are not easy to share with other individuals.
 This can result from feelings of shame, guilt, or alienation during childhood experiences.
 Social isolation can also coincide with developmental disabilities.
 Individuals with learning impairments may have trouble with social interaction.
 The difficulties experienced academically can greatly impact the individual's esteem and sense of self-worth.
 An example would be the need to repeat a year of school.
 During the early childhood developmental years, the need to fit in and be accepted is paramount.
 Having a learning deficit can in turn lead to feelings of isolation, that they are somehow 'different' from others.

-Whether new technologies such as the Internet and mobile phones exacerbate social isolation (of any origin) is a debated topic among sociologists, with studies showing both positive correlation of social connections with use of social media as well as mood disorders coinciding with problematic use.
+Whether new technologies such as the Internet and mobile phones exacerbate social isolation (of any origin) is a frequently debated topic among sociologists, with studies showing both positive correlation of social connections with use of social media as well as mood disorders coinciding with problematic use.